lucie-on-github/Lucie-Docs/docs/getting-started.md

 - **Administrator** (This means the command can only be run by admins by default.)
 </details>

-!> This example uses a new display system that may not be applied to all pages yet.
-Feel free to help us speed up the process on [GitHub](https://github.com/lucie-on-github/Lucie-Docs).

 ## Configuration

 To see all of Lucie's modules, use **/module list**.
 Individual modules can be enabled/disabled by using **/module enable** and **/module disable**.
 To get a list of all commands you can use, use **/help**.